Dev-HyunSang/Study-Swift-Storyboard/README.md

   - iOS for starter - Adding Slider and HIT Button 2020.12.24 완료
   - iOS for starter - Receiving Value Changed Event from the Slider 2020.12.24 완료
   - iOS for starter - Action and Outlets 2020.12.24 완료
+  - iOS for starter - Event-driven Programming 2020.12.24 완료

 ### To-Do List
 1. [ ] Add Slider